While better known for its milk and cheese, Wisconsin is also home to a veritable shedload of wild and wonderful hiking trails.

 RELATED READING: For more outdoor adventure check out our guide to the best camping in Wisconsin.

-The Best Hiking in Wisconsin: Our Top 12 Trails
+Best Hikes In The Badger State: Our Top 12 Trails

 1. Sentinel Trail, Peninsula State Park

 First in our list of trails is one of Wisconsin’s most popular tourist destinations, the Peninsula State Park.
 Peninsula is the state’s most visitor-friendly park, boasting 468 campsites, a long shoreline, a summer theater, and even an 18-hole golf course.

 For our money, the best hike in the park is the Sentinel Trail, a moderately trafficked scenic route that’s suitable for hikers of all fitness levels.
 The hike itself is a 2.1-mile lollipop loop, but it can also be combined with other trails for a much longer hike around the north side of the park.